ComposableFi/composable/book/src/parachains/composable/LAYR-tokenomics.md

 ### Liquidity provisioning

-Users can provide liquidity for LAYR-USDC, LAYR-KSM pairs on the Pablo DEX for yield.
+Users can provide liquidity for yield through LAYR LP pairs on the Pablo DEX.

 ## Total supply and genesis token distribution